 A gentle walk or hike is a fantastic way to improve your health today.
 It doesn’t need to be hard or arduous, just getting your legs moving in the fresh air is an immediate health-booster.
 Walking lifts your mood, improves creativity and increases mental acuity – and it’s fun!
 Grab a friend, plug in a podcast or just walk with your thoughts – and enjoy the health and happiness benefits.

 Doing something for somebody makes you happier but it doesn’t have to be fancy.
-Simple things like inviting a friend to join your walk, saving the last mouthful of a treat for your partner, washing a work mate’s coffee cup, smiling at a stranger or just remembering somebody’s name are all ways to get a boost of happiness.
-We also recommend donating to those impacted by the fires.
+Simple things like inviting a friend to join your walk, supporting small businesses who might being doing it rough at the moment, or just remembering somebody’s name are all ways to get a boost of happiness.

 Give yourself and one other person a genuine compliment.
-It doesn't need to be complicated, but it's better if it's not looks based.
-For example, you might say to yourself: "I made an excellent, delicious, nourishing lunch - go me!"
-Or "I loved the way you expressed that idea" to a colleague after a meeting.
-If all else fails, we love "You look so happy!"
+It doesn’t need to be complicated, but it’s better if it’s not looks based.
+For example, you might say to yourself: “I made an excellent, delicious, nourishing lunch – go me!”
+Or “I really miss your jokes” to a colleague if you’re still working remotely.
+If all else fails, “thinking of you” works a treat.
 There’s a whole industry devoted to helping us learn to speak positively to ourselves and others, so start by having one happy thought that you share with somebody else.

 Taking care of your wellbeing during challenging times doesn’t have to hard, and it doesn’t have to wait until tomorrow, next week or next year.
 You can boost your wellbeing and feel great TODAY, right now, with these easy, small habits.
 What are you waiting for?